 Harvard Business Review suggests that 72% of the millennials hear about companies from their friends, 68% through a job portal, and 45% on campus.
-Campus recruiting is the term used for hiring students and recent graduates straight from college or university.
+Campus or University recruitment is the term used for hiring students and recent graduates straight from college or university.

 Companies spend a huge amount of money, resources, travel, and set-up costs to grab the top talent of the new generation.
-In this process of recruitment companies try to outdo each other and try to attract the best candidates to join their workforce.
+In this process of university recruitment, companies try to outdo each other and try to attract the best candidates to join their workforce.

 It’s very hard, as a company is divided into two minds.
 As the company has to make sure that the branding of the company is being done and on the other hand it is a whole challenge to properly screen and interviews each candidate that comes through, to fill their talent pipeline.

 The recruiters are so busy that at times they miss out on some of the best talents due to sheer volume limitations and due to the traditional recruitment process which comes with time limitations.

 5 Typical Problems Faced By Companies During Campus Hiring

 It’s no secret that the traditional (manual) process of hiring is extremely slow, inefficient, and makes things complicated.
 Recruiting teams struggle big time to efficiently reach out and engage all the candidates present in the recruitment drive.
 Also, the candidate-employer ratio is way too less, therefore, there might be difficulties while invigilating.